hackerb9/vt340test/flowcontrol.md

 is not possible to type ^S or ^Q (Ctrl+S or Ctrl+Q) from the keyboard as they simply toggle the Hold Screen.
 However, XON/XOFF can be disabled from the Communication Set-Up menu by changing the "Receive XOFF Point" to "Never".
-However, since the VT340 appears to lack hardware flow control, this will almost assuredly lead to garbled screens.
+However, since the VT340 lacks hardware flow control, this is not a good idea and will almost assuredly lead to garbled screens.

-Even with XON/XOFF enabled on the VT340, garbling can still occur if the other end (the PC's serial port) does not support hardware XON/XOFF or if the system takes longer than 50ms to respond to XOFF.
+Even with XON/XOFF enabled on the VT340, garbling can still occur if the other end (your PC's serial port) does not support hardware XON/XOFF or if the system takes longer than 50ms to respond to XOFF (unlikely with modern computers).

 <details><summary>Sidenote about propagation delay</summary>